cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 # Game Interchange Protocol (GameIP)
 ## Version 1

 This file will specify the standard format for data exchanged and stored between systems of the software.
 These formats will be used in the following system interactions:

-* Clients and server
-* Server and Database (if a database is used)
+* Clients to Server
-* Server and files (if files are used)
+* Server to Clients

 The format for all data to be exchanged will be that of JSON objects (https://www.json.org/).
 This means that whenever the client and server exchange information or the server stores and reads information from a database or text file, a JSON object will be sent with